jaaunt/iti0204-2025/README.md

 # iti0204-2025

-Solutions to course tasks using various algorithms.
+Correct solutions to multiple course tasks using various algorithms.